 Analysis of Poem "Night of the Scorpion" by Nissim Ezekiel

-Nissim Ezekiel and Night Of The Scorpion
+Nissim Ezekiel And A Summary of Night Of The Scorpion

 Night of the Scorpion is a poem that focuses on a single episode in the life of an Indian family.
 A scorpion has been forced by persistent rain to seek refuge inside, under a sack of rice.
 It ends up stinging the mother of the family, which brings people flocking to her side wanting to help out with the subsequent pain.